Kosher certification agency: Scope

 As of 2014, there are more than 1,100 kosher certification agencies.
 These include international, national, regional, Israeli, specialty, and non-Orthodox agencies.
 Specialty agencies endorse ethical business practices, animal welfare, and environmental awareness on the part of the food producer.
 Non-Orthodox agencies accept leniences in certain aspects of food production and business operation (such as operating on Shabbat) that Orthodox agencies do not.

 Agencies

 The largest kosher certification agencies in the United States, known as the "Big Five", certify more than 80% of the kosher food sold in the US.
-These five agencies are: the OU, OK, KOF-K, Star-K, and CRC.
+These five agencies are the OU, OK, KOF-K, Star-K, and CRC.

 While the OU, OK, Kof-K, and Star-K have deep international reach, there are kosher agencies on all six habitable continents.
 Particularly prominent among the various international kosher supervisors are the London Beit Din, the Kashrus Council of Canada, Kosher Australia, and Rabbi Mordechai Rottenberg.
-MK Kosher is the leader in Kosher Certification in Canada.
-MK Kosher is a leading kosher certification agency providing kosher certication for over 75,000 products worldwide.
+MK Kosher is the leader in Kosher Certification in Canada, kosher certication for over 75,000 products worldwide.

+Kashrus Magazine publishes a bi-annual guide to almost all kosher supervision agencies worldwide; its 2019 Kosher Supervision Guide (226 pages including an index) features 1,427 agencies.
+A bi-annual supplement of some 32 pages is published in alternate years.
+The latest supplement was published in September 2021 and brought the number of agencies listed to 1,493.